Bylaws

 Section 1: Nominations Committee

 This committee shall consist of the President, Immediate Past President, and the President-elect.
 The President also shall appoint two members who are not officers or directors.
-The Immediate Past President shall serve as chairman/chairwoman of this committee.
+The Immediate Past President shall serve as chairperson of this committee.
 The Nominations Committee shall provide a slate of candidates for election to the Board of Directors as prescribed in these bylaws.
 The committee shall propose at least one candidate for each officer and director position, except for President and Immediate Past President.
-The nominations of directors should reflect the need to have many functional areas of financial services represented on the Board, as specified in Article IV, Section 1.
+The nominations of directors should reflect the need to have many functional or geographic areas of financial services represented on the Board, as specified in Article IV, Section 1.

 Section 2: Ballot of Nominees.

-At least 60 days before the annual meeting, the committee shall distribute, and subsequently tabulate, a ballot to all eligible members of the Academy.
+The committee shall distribute, and subsequently tabulate, a ballot to all eligible members of the Academy.
 The method of distribution, voting and tabulating may be based on technology deemed appropriate by the full Board.
 The Nominations Committee shall report to the Board in advance of each election the mechanics to be used for the election.
 Write-in votes for officer and director positions are permitted.

 Section 3: Notification of Results